Azure/arc_jumpstart_docs/docs/azure_jumpstart_ag/contoso_hypermarket/speech_to_text/_index.md

 ### User Flow

 > **WARNING**: Due to the lack of HTTPS in the Contoso Hypermarket Main UI deployment, some browsers may limit access to the microphone.
->
-> To ignore the browsers secure origin policy, follow these steps:
+To ignore the browser's secure origin policy, follow these steps:
->
-> 1. Navigate to _`edge://flags/#unsafely-treat-insecure-origin-as-secure`_ in Microsoft Edge browser.
+> 1. Navigate to `edge://flags/#unsafely-treat-insecure-origin-as-secure` in the Microsoft Edge browser.
 > 2. Find and enable the "Insecure origins treated as secure" section.
 > 3. Add any addresses you want to ignore the secure origin policy for.
 Remember to include the port number if required.
-> 4. Save and restart Chrome.
+> 4. Save and restart Edge.

 > **Note**: This is for development purposes only.
 To avoid this limitation, the app will need to be hosted on HTTPS for users to be able to use their microphone or camera.